richardkefa/bed-allocation-system/README.md

 Behaviours:

-Input.
-User login.
+User login:
 User name and password.
 Output: Directs to details page

-User details (booking).
+User details (booking):
 User fills in patient details and next of kin details.
 Output: Patient name output for checkout

-Hospital selection (booking).
+Hospital selection (booking):
 User selects preferred hospital and type of bed.
 Output: Hospital details and bed-type output for checkout

-Checkout.
+Checkout:
 Patient , hospital, bed-type and price details for review(Confirm/Cancel).
 Output: If confirmed, alert that reservation has been booked, else if cancelled, go back to refill patient and hospital details

-Logout
+Logout:
-Click logout
+Click logout.
 Output: Page redirects to login page